Professional Focus + Google UX Design Certificate

 Purdue Global will notify Google once you successfully complete the IN230 Starting the User Experience (UX) Design Process; IN231 Researching, Testing, and Prototyping UX Designs; IN232 Creating High-Fidelity Designs and Prototypes; and IN233 Creating a Responsive and Socially Aware Web Design course series, whereupon Google will consider the award of their Google UX Design Professional Certificate.
 The Google UX Design Professional Certificate, if awarded, will be issued directly by Google.

-You may not use transfer credit to replace the UX Design in Action course.
+You may not use credit for prior learning to fulfill the UX Design in Action course.
 This requirement must be completed at Purdue Global.

 Certification, State Board, and National Board Exams

 Certain state certification and licensure boards have specific educational requirements for programs to lead to a license or certification that is a precondition for employment in a recognized occupation.
 Prospective and current students must review Purdue Global’s State Licensure and Certifications site to view program and state-specific licensure information.